peteroupc/peteroupc.github.io/graphics.md

 Limit 3-D graphics to the following:[^3]

-1. The maximum number of primitives that can be shown at a time is equal to screen width times screen height divided by 24.[^4]
+1. The maximum number of primitives that can be shown at a time is equal to screen width times screen height divided by 24.[^4]  Alternatively, the maximum number of primitives rendered per second is equal to screen width times screen height times 2.5.
     * A _primitive_ is either a triangle or a line segment.
 An application may also consider a convex quadrilateral to be a primitive.
     * Each vertex of the primitive points to a vertex from the vertex list described later.
     * Each primitive can be translucent.

-2. The maximum number of vertices that can be displayed at a time is 3 times the maximum number of primitives.
+2. The maximum number of vertices that can be displayed at a time (or rendered per second) is 3 times the maximum number of primitives.
     * A _vertex_ consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
     * Each vertex color follows one of the following color formats: The red, green, and blue components occupy up to 5 bits each; or the red and blue components occupy 5 bits each and the green component occupies 6 bits.